TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.mysql/problemscopingques-mysql-connectivity-firewall.md

             "order": 6,
             "visibility": "vnet == Yes",
             "controlType": "dropdown",
-            "displayLabel": "Did you setup a VNET rule for your server?", "dropdownOptions": [
+            "displayLabel": "Did you set up a VNET rule for your server?", "dropdownOptions": [
                 {
                     "value": "Yes",